Mayuruparikar/User-Manaegement-App/README.md

 /users/{id}	GET/PUT/DELETE	USER, ADMIN	Manage specific user profile.
 Any other path		authenticated()	Requires a valid JWT token.
 ▶️ Testing the API (Postman)
-Use Postman or a similar tool to interact with the deployed API endpoints.
+Use Postman interact with the deployed API endpoints.

 1. Register a User (Public)
 Method: POST